flutter/website/src/docs/codelabs/explicit-animations.md

 the ball's top margin value by 25.

 {{site.alert.secondary}}
-change in margin value between each frame = total change / # of frames
+Change in margin value between each frame = total change in margin / # of frames

-(In this case, the top margin changes by 100 over 4 frames, so each frame changes the top margin value by 25.)
 {{site.alert.end}}

+In this case, the top margin changes by 100 over 4 frames, so each frame changes the top margin value by 25.
+(Even though there are 5 total frames, in this example you are reusing one frame for both the downward and upward motion of the ball, so you only need to count 4 frames for the margin change.)

 That's it!
-With the updated frame rate and the top margin values needed for each frame, you now have enough information to update the preceding example by doubling both the number of frames and the frame rate that the animation uses.
+With the updated frame rate and the top margin values needed for each frame, you now have enough information to update the preceding example by doubling the frame rate that the animation uses.
 Before diving into the following example, think about how you might refactor the preceding example using these updated parameters.